Techtonica/Placement_Interview/README.md

    - Observation of how participants engage with peers, mentors, and program requirements
    - This parallel assessment replaces dedicated culture fit interviews in traditional processes

-This integrated approach provides a more comprehensive evaluation than typical industry processes while preparing participants for the standards they'll encounter in their job search.
+This integrated approach provides a more comprehensive evaluation than typical industry processes while preparing participants for the standards encountered in their job search.

 ### Measuring Technical Proficiency Live